jschuemann/nBio_docs/Geometries/DNAmodels.rst

 ..
 [6] Bernal & Liendo (2009) An investigation on the capabilities of the PENELOPE MC code in nanodosimetry Med.
 Phys.
 36(2), 620-625.

 ..
+[7] Bertolet, A., Ramos-Mendez, J., McNamara, A., Yoo, D., Ingram, S., Henthorn, N., Warmenhoven, J. W., Faddegon, B., Merchant, M., McMahon S. J. (2022).
+Impact of DNA geometry and scoring on Monte Carlo track-structure simulations of initial radiation induced damage.
+Radiation Research, Submitted.

-[7] Dos Santos M, Villagrasa C, Clairand I & Incerti S (2014) Influence of the chromatin density on the number of direct clustered damages calculated for proton and alpha irradiations using a Monte Carlo code Progress in Nuclear Science and Technology 4, 449–453.
+..
+[8] Dos Santos M, Villagrasa C, Clairand I & Incerti S (2014) Influence of the chromatin density on the number of direct clustered damages calculated for proton and alpha irradiations using a Monte Carlo code Progress in Nuclear Science and Technology 4, 449–453.